-Essential brewing equipment put together as a complete home brew starter kit to enable you to brew a beer, wine, cider or spirits in your own home.
+Essential brewing equipment put together as a complete home brewing starter kit to enable you to brew a beer, wine, cider, Lager or spirits in your own home.

-Home Brew Starter Kits - Essential homebrew equipment.
+Home Brewing Starter Kits - Essential home brew equipment.

 As with many hobbies, you can be drawn into spending a lot of money on equipment, but this is not necessary and to begin with, you need very little.
-You can pick up a homebrew starter kit for as little as £20.
-The starter kit will have all the equipment to make your first brew, and they are reusable.
+You can pick up a beginner home brew kit for as little as £20.
+The beginner home brew kit will have all the equipment to make your first brew, and they are reusable.
 This will make your subsequent brews even better value.